Saladin: Further conquests in Syria

-Saladin's successes alarmed Saif al-Din.
+Saladin's successes alarmed Saif ad-Din.
 As head of the Zengids, including Gumushtigin, he regarded Syria and Mesopotamia as his family estate and was angered when Saladin attempted to usurp his dynasty's holdings.
-Saif al-Din mustered a large army and dispatched it to Aleppo, whose defenders anxiously had awaited them.
+Saif ad-Din mustered a large army and dispatched it to Aleppo, whose defenders anxiously had awaited them.
 The combined forces of Mosul and Aleppo marched against Saladin in Hama.
-Heavily outnumbered, Saladin initially attempted to make terms with the Zengids by abandoning all conquests north of the Damascus province, but they refused, insisting he returns to Egypt.
+Heavily outnumbered, Saladin initially attempted to make terms with the Zengids by abandoning all conquests north of the Damascus province, but they refused, insisting he return to Egypt.
 Seeing that confrontation was unavoidable, Saladin prepared for battle, taking up a superior position at the Horns of Hama, hills by the gorge of the Orontes River.
 On 13 April 1175, the Zengid troops marched to attack his forces, but soon found themselves surrounded by Saladin's Ayyubid veterans, who crushed them.
 The battle ended in a decisive victory for Saladin, who pursued the Zengid fugitives to the gates of Aleppo, forcing as-Salih's advisers to recognize Saladin's control of the provinces of Damascus, Homs, and Hama, as well as a number of towns outside Aleppo such as Ma'arat al-Numan.

-After his victory against the Zengids, Saladin proclaimed himself king and suppressed the name of as-Salih in Friday prayers and Islamic coinage.
+After his victory against the Zengids, Saladin proclaimed himself king and suppressed the name of as-Salih in Friday prayers and Muslim coinage.
 From then on, he ordered prayers in all the mosques of Syria and Egypt as the sovereign king and he issued at the Cairo mint gold coins bearing his official title—al-Malik an-Nasir Yusuf Ayyub, ala ghaya "the King Strong to Aid, Joseph son of Job; exalted be the standard."
 The Abbasid caliph in Baghdad graciously welcomed Saladin's assumption of power and declared him "Sultan of Egypt and Syria".
 The Battle of Hama did not end the contest for power between the Ayyubids and the Zengids, with the final confrontation occurring in the spring of 1176.
-Saladin had gathered massive reinforcements from Egypt while Saif al-Din was levying troops among the minor states of Diyarbakir and al-Jazira.
+Saladin had gathered massive reinforcements from Egypt while Saif ad-Din was levying troops among the minor states of Diyarbakir and al-Jazira.
 When Saladin crossed the Orontes, leaving Hama, the sun was eclipsed.
 He viewed this as an omen, but he continued his march north.
-He reached the Sultan's Mound, roughly 25 km from Aleppo, where his forces encountered Saif al-Din's army.
+He reached the Sultan's Mound, roughly 25 km from Aleppo, where his forces encountered Saif ad-Din's army.
 A hand-to-hand fight ensued and the Zengids managed to plough Saladin's left-wing, driving it before him when Saladin himself charged at the head of the Zengid guard.
-The Zengid forces panicked and most of Saif al-Din's officers ended up being killed or captured—Saif al-Din narrowly escaped.
+The Zengid forces panicked and most of Saif ad-Din's officers ended up being killed or captured—Saif ad-Din narrowly escaped.
 The Zengid army's camp, horses, baggage, tents, and stores were seized by the Ayyubids.
 The Zengid prisoners of war, however, were given gifts and freed.
 All of the booty from the Ayyubid victory was accorded to the army, Saladin not keeping anything himself.